ROCm/omniperf/docs/conceptual/pipeline-metrics.rst

    other instruction types (namely: ``s_endpgm``) that are *typically* a very small percentage of the overall kernel execution.
-This complication is omitted for simplicity, but may result in small amounts of branch utilization (less than 1%) for otherwise branch-less kernels.
+This complication is omitted for simplicity, but may result in small amounts of branch utilization (typically less than 1%) for otherwise branch-less kernels.

 .. _arithmetic-operations: